herzbube/libsgfcplusplus/doc/Build.md

 * Mode "docwrite"  demonstrates the usage of `ISgfcDocumentWriter`.
 * Mode "buildtree"  demonstrates the usage of the various factories to programmatically build a game tree.

-## Enabling/disabling build parts
+## Enabling/disabling build products

-The default build builds everything, but if you wish you can disable certain parts by setting the corresponding variables:
+The default build builds everything, but if you wish you can disable certain build products by setting the corresponding variables:

 - Set `ENABLE_SHARED_LIBRARY` to `NO` to prevent the shared library from being built.
 - Set `ENABLE_STATIC_LIBRARY` to `NO` to prevent the static library from being built.